Welcome to config_resolver’s documentation!¶

 The resolver can also be manipulated using environment variables to allow different values for different running instances.
 The variable names are all upper-case and are prefixed with both group- and application-name.

 The search path for config files.
-You can specify multiple paths by separating it by the system’s path separator default (: on Linux).
+You can specify multiple paths by separating it by the system’s path separator default (

 - See the XDG specification